RoelvdLeen/RoelvdLeen.github.io/content/authors/admin/_index.md

 role:

 # Organizations/Affiliations to show in About widget
-organizations:FactX B.V.
+organizations: FactX B.V.
-  - name:FactX B.V.
+  - name: FactX B.V.
     url: https://factx.nl/

 # Short bio (displayed in user profile at end of posts)